This post contains affiliate links. Read my disclosure policy here.

 Here are a few important tips to help you with the batter and frosting:

-- When you're transferring the wet ingredients into the dry ingredients, use a spatula to scrape out as much as possible.
+- When transferring the wet ingredients into the dry ingredients, use a spatula to scrape out as much as possible.
 You don't want to lose that moisture!

 - Don't overwork the batter or the cake will be dense and chewy.
 Mix the wet and dry ingredients until just combined.
 A few small lumps are fine.